Body Piercing Problems (cont.)

 - Get a tetanus shot before your body piercing if you have not had one in the past 10 years.

 - Choose an experienced person to do the body piercing.
-Ask the person doing the piercing how he or she cleans the equipment and what safety standards he or she follows.
+Ask the person doing the piercing what piercing tools he or she uses, how he or she cleans the equipment, and what safety standards he or she follows.
 Sterile gloves, sterilized equipment, and appropriate jewelry should be used.
 A fresh pair of gloves should be used for each procedure.
 Make sure that the operator washes his or her hands before putting on the gloves.
 Ask the operator to change his or her gloves if he or she answers the telephone or does anything else during your procedure.

 - Check the studio to see if it looks clean.